SWijnands01/PCN/docs/source/LogInScreen.rst

 .. image:: images/LogIn_2.JPG
    :scale: 80 %

-Now you can click on the “Save” button.
+3. Now you can click on the “Save” button.
+You are redirected to the homepage of PCN.